 Q. How many people in our community are hungry?

-A. An estimated 1 in 8 people in Illinois struggles with low food security, or hunger.
-Of children under the age of 18, that number is much higher—an estimated 1 in 5 children in Illinois struggle with low food security.
-23.4% of the residents of Champaign County, students excluded, live at or below the poverty line, which is set at an income of $23,550 annually for a family of four.
-This is a higher poverty rate than Cook County.
+A. An estimated 1 in 7 people in eastern Illinois struggles with low food security, or hunger.
+Of children under the age of 18, an estimated 1 in 5 children in Illinois struggle with low food security.
+18.9% of the residents of Champaign County, students excluded, live at or below the poverty line, which is set at an income of $25,100 annually for a family of four.
+This is a higher poverty rate than Cook County (15%). (source: census.gov)

 Q. Where can I get more information on hunger in eastern Illinois?

 A. The Eastern Illinois Foodbank gathers its poverty and hunger data from multiple sources.
-The Heartland Alliance’s Social IMPACT Research Center publishes a yearly report on poverty in Illinois (http://www.heartlandalliance.org/research); the US Department of Agriculture (www.usda.gov) researches and maintains data on food insecurity throughout the United States; and Feeding America (www.feedingamerica.org) offers a wealth of diverse hunger information and resources.
-Additionally, we participate every four years in a comprehensive Hunger Study of our own agencies, which produces a wealth of data on our own agencies and client base.
-Some of this information can be made available on request.
+Every year Feeding America conducts the Map the Meal Gap study which provides county specific data; the Heartland Alliance’s Social IMPACT Research Center publishes a yearly report on poverty in Illinois; the US Department of Agriculture researches and maintains data on food insecurity throughout the United States; and Feeding America offers a wealth of diverse hunger information and resources.